Prince Harry denies claim ‘punches thrown’ in heated argument with Prince Andrew

 “I landed on the dog’s bowl, which cracked under my back, the pieces cutting into me.
 I lay there for a moment, dazed, then got to my feet and told him to get out.”

-Harry writes that William left but returned "looking regretful, and apologised".
-When William left again, Harry is said to write that his brother "turned and called back: 'You don't need to tell Meg about this.'
+Harry writes that William left but returned “looking regretful, and apologised”.
+When William left again, Harry claims his brother “turned and called back: ‘You don’t need to tell Meg about this.’”